enaughton/blog-2021/src/posts/just-pivot-2022-goals.md

 I am a Team Player.
 I will make sure customers are delighted, and supported.
 I can also jump in on developing quick landing pages for events and or other coding issues.
 I can host and moderate podcasts, events, and be very present when a customer has been struggling with the products.

-I love talking to builders as well, so jumping in a product meeting to walk through feedback from customers.
+I love talking to builders as well, so jumping into any situation doesn't phase me and I can quickly learn any of the skills needed.